Bug report #4343

 Also there is screenshot with actual and detected encoding sample.

-#3 Updated by vvj - over 8 years ago
+#3 Updated by vvj - about 9 years ago

 ArcGIS does not allow to choose encoding.
 For UTF-8 support in shapefiles, several requirements must be met: